mbleron/ExcelTable/README.md

 # ExcelTable - An Oracle SQL Interface for MS Excel and ODF Spreadsheet Files

-ExcelTable is a pipelined table interface to read an Excel file (.xlsx, .xlsm, .xlsb and .xls), or ODF spreadsheet file (.ods) as if it were an external table.
+ExcelTable is a pipelined table interface to read an Excel file (.xlsx, .xlsm, .xlsb, .xls, .xml), or ODF spreadsheet file (.ods) as if it were an external table.
 It is primarily implemented in PL/SQL using an object type (for the ODCI routines) and a package supporting the core functionalities.

 ## Content